Type 1 diabetes: Management

 The mainstay of type 1 diabetes treatment is the regular injection of insulin to manage hyperglycemia.
-Injections of insulin via subcutaneous injection using either a syringe or an insulin pump are necessary multiple times per day, adjusting dosages to account for food intake, blood glucose levels, and physical activity.
+Subcutaneous injection using either a syringe multiple times a day, or with a continuous infusion insulin pump are necessary, adjusting dosages to account for food intake, blood glucose levels, and physical activity.
 The goal of treatment is to maintain blood sugar in a normal range—80–130 mg/dL (4.4–7.2 mmol/L) before a meal; <180 mg/dL (10.0 mmol/L) after—as often as possible.
-To achieve this, people with diabetes often monitor their blood glucose levels at home.
+To achieve this, people with type 1 diabetes monitor their blood glucose levels at home.
 Around 83% of type 1 diabetics monitor their blood glucose by capillary blood testing: pricking the finger to draw a drop of blood, and determining blood glucose with a glucose meter.
 The American Diabetes Association recommends testing blood glucose around 6–10 times per day: before each meal, before exercise, at bedtime, occasionally after a meal, and any time someone feels the symptoms of hypoglycemia.
-Around 17% of people with type 1 diabetes use a continuous glucose monitor, a device with a sensor under the skin that constantly measures glucose levels and communicates those levels to an external device.
-Continuous glucose monitoring is associated with better blood sugar control than capillary blood testing alone; however, continuous glucose monitoring tends to be substantially more expensive.
+82% of people under 18 years old and 53% of those over 18 with type 1 diabetes use a continuous glucose monitor, a device with a filament under the skin that constantly measures glucose levels and communicates those levels to an external device as of 2025.
+Continuous glucose monitoring is associated with better blood sugar control than finger stick capillary blood testing alone; however, continuous glucose monitoring is much more expensive.
 Healthcare providers can also monitor someone's hemoglobin A1C levels, which reflect the average blood sugar over the last three months.
 The American Diabetes Association recommends a goal of keeping hemoglobin A1C levels under 7% for most adults and 7.5% for children.